nikku/camunda-worker-node/README.md

   };
 });

-// shutdown the workers instance with the application workers.shutdown();
+// stop the workers instance with the application workers.stop();
 ```

 Make sure you properly configured the [external tasks](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) in your BPMN 2.0 diagram: